populse/populse_mia/developer_doc/download_spm12_standalone.md

 In the **SMP section** :

-   -Check on the box <use SPM standalone>.
+   -Check on the box use SPM standalone.

    -Click on browse and add the path of the unzip file of spm12 supposed to look like:
        /home/<your_lacal_user_account>/smp12.